pablojimeno/code-rails/chunking.md

 # Chunking

-When you are faced with a new concept, you can use "chunking" as a tool to help you learn it quickly.
+When you face a new concept, you can use "chunking" as a tool to help you learn it quickly.

 - Break down a given skill into smaller and smaller pieces
 - Master the small pieces one at a time